Celtic Medallions and Pendants

 Eponis Quatrafoil

 #5149; The Eponis Quatrafoil seems to have been a fairly common motif in the early migration period.
-This one is based on a original in my collection.
+This one is based on an original in my collection.
 I have since seen a number of similar peices, all done in bronze.
 The original was done as a fibula, but we've chosen to do this piece as a pendant.
-The fibula will follow.
-It's about 1 3/4" tall, and the price is $15 in bronze and $35 in silver.
-Bronze is out of Stock
+It's about 1 3/4" tall,

 Click here for an